mcandre/rubberstamp/README.md

 1. Register SSH public key with the relevant GitHub repository owner or GitHub org admin account.
 2. Register SSH private key as a GitHub Actions Secret for each GitHub repository.
 3. Run `cp rubberstamp/.github/workflows/rubberstamp.yml <some-repository>/.github/workflows/rubberstamp.yml`
+4. Temporarily configure `cron` interval to `*/15 * * * *` (every 15 minutes), in order to verify successful installation.
+5. Reset `cron` to a longer interval, but fast enough to beat the silly GitHub Actions shutoff.

 # UNINSTALL